Ian Happ Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

 - The Blue Jays' 3.73 team ERA leads all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 140 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Blue Jays pitchers combine to give up 142 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Berrios aims for his 10th victory when he makes the start for the Blue Jays, his 24th of the season.
-He is 9-7 with a 3.38 ERA and 129 strikeouts in 136 2/3 innings pitched.

-- His last appearance came on Saturday against the Boston Red Sox, when the righty went 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Sunday against the Boston Red Sox, the right-hander threw seven innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.